7 Ways to Transfer Photos from iPhone to PC or Mac

 To sum up

-It is beneficial to copy your iPhone photos to the computer.
+It is beneficial to transfer your photos from iPhone to the computer.
 On the one hand, it can save the storage space of your iPhone; on the other hand, it creates a backup of your photos and prevents them from being lost.
-Above all are six easy and simple ways we summarize to help transfer photos from your iPhone to the computer.
+Above all are 7 easy and simple ways we summarize to help get photos from your iPhone to the computer.
 Some of them are applied to both the Windows PC and Mac, while some of them are applied to Windows PC or Mac respectively.
 You can choose the one which is best for you according to your needs.
-Any queries or suggestions are welcomed in the comment section.
+If you come up with more methods of transferring photos to computer, please tell us in the comment section.